 In March 2018 the Greater Sydney Commission gave Inner West Council $21m for active transport works associated with the Parramatta Rd Re-development Project.
-The council has set up a Parramatta Rd Urban Improvement Project and a consultant’s report has now (Nov 2019) been finalised.
-This includes putting in a bike path on Pyrmont Bridge Rd from Parramatta Rd to Booth St, and a bike route on Albion St to Nelson St. But it has not included the missing link from Albion St across Johnston’s CK to Pyrmont Bridge Rd.
-This latter apparently will be included in the Masterplan for Parramatta Rd.
-A bike path on Johnston’s Ck is also part of the plan.
+The council has set up a Parramatta Rd Urban Improvement Project and a consultant’s report has (Nov 2019) been finalised.
+This includes putting in a bike path on Pyrmont Bridge Rd from Parramatta Rd to Booth St, and a bike route on Albion St to Nelson St. But it has not included the missing link from Albion St across Johnston’s CK via McCarthy Lane and Cahill Lane to Pyrmont Bridge Rd., or a shared path on Parramatta Rd from Nelson St to Pyrmont Bridge Rd.
+This latter option apparently will be included in the Masterplan for Parramatta Rd.

 “Pop-up” bike lanes on Pyrmont Bridge Rd

 An unexpected development in 2020 was the implementation of protected bike lanes on Pyrmont Bridge Rd, as a result of a response by the State Government to COVID 19 pandemic.
 The bike lanes run from Lyons Rd in Camperdown to Taylor St in Glebe.
 Efforts to extend the lanes west to Parramatta Rd have failed, due to the presence of the Westconnex site.